genevate/style_guides/programming/basic.md

 ## Inheritance

-- Defines a *has-a* relationship.
+- Defines an *is-a* relationship.
+- Used for specialization, not for sharing code.
 - Defines a parent/child relationship where behavior defined in the superclass is inherited/overwritable by the subclass.
 - Also known as automatic message delegation whereby messages received by the subclass automatically bubble up to the superclass when not found in the subclass.
 - Things to do:
   - Code defined in the abstract/super class should always apply to all subclasses.
   - Each subclass must conform to the superclass interface and implement expected behavior.
   - When subclassing, stick to shallow/narrow or shallow/wide hierarchies as they are easier to maintain.
 Deep hierarchies that are either narrow or wide are harder to maintain, difficult to understand, and are best avoided.
 - Things to avoid:
   - Avoid calling *super* from the subclass.
 Use hook methods instead.
   - If an object uses a variable to determine the type/category of a message to send, then the inherited code has not been properly abstracted.
 Classic inheritence can solve this problem by creating an abstract class from which subclasses can extend to define specialized behavior.
   - If the sending object has to check the class of the receiving object, then a duck type has been missed.
 It is better to extract this behavior into a common interface for which all subsequent objects can inherit the same behavior from.
   - Don't allow a subclass to throw an exception when overridding a superclass method because it doesn't need/want to implement it.
 One should question whether it is even a sublcass at that point or whether inheritance is the correct solution.

 ### Template Method Pattern

 - Basic object structure is defined by the superclass but overwritable by the subclass.
 - Methods defined in the subclass provide customized behavior which the superclass will message.
 - Useful for initializing similar objects with different default behavior.
 - Imposes sublcass requirements that is not obvious but can be alleviated by defining default methods in the superclass that throw NotImplementedError exceptions.
 NOTE: These exceptions should explain themselves by indicating why the exception was thrown via a useful error message.
 Example:

         fail NotImplementedError, "The method, #method, is not implemented yet."

 ### Hook Method Pattern

 - Allows customized subclass method behavior without needing to know the abstract algorithm used by the superclass.
 - Each hook method is defined by the superclass but overwrittable by the subclass.
 - Most importantly, hook methods remove the need for subclasses to call the super method and reduces tight coupling between the subclass and superclass.
 Example:

         class Vehicle
           def initialize options = {}